Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

 Use ADB command to install user APP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the ``adb`` command to install an Android App: for example SogouInput.apk.
-If there is a **SUCCESS** message, as shown in the figure below, then the app installation was successful.
+If there is a **SUCCESS** message, as shown on the figure below, then the app installation was successful.

 .. code:: powershell